TobiasBK/arbitrum-messenger/README.md

 # Messaging between L1 and Arbitrum

+How to pass a message from L1 Ethereum to L2 Arbitrum?

-Arbitrum messagine based off [this write up by OffChain Labs](https://developer.offchainlabs.com/docs/l1_l2_messages)
+This article covers the details [this write up by OffChain Labs](https://developer.offchainlabs.com/docs/l1_l2_messages)

 ## References
 - https://github.com/makerdao/arbitrum-dai-bridge